liferay-mobile/apio-consumer-android/README.md

     http://vulcan-vulcansample.wedeploy.io

-To use Vulcan Architect APIs, you must specify an `accept` HTTP header.
+To use the API, you must specify an `accept` HTTP header.
 If you want to try a Hypermedia representation format, you can start with the following to order JSON-LD:

     accept: application/ld+json